 Every employee, age 18 or older, of a participating employer is eligible to authorize pretax Elective Deferrals, Catch-Up, and Rollover Contributions, whether or not the employee meets Plan criteria for receiving Employer contributions.

-The Plan was restated in 2014.
-Find the governing Plan document here: UU Organizations Retirement Plan home page.
+The Plan was restated in 2014 and the plan document is linked on the UU Organizations Retirement Plan home page.